 Currently, investors who receive dividends on Webull will see a dollar figure arrive in their cash account on the platform.
 Users must then conscientiously determine how to use this money.
 They can then either reinvest it or withdraw it, as stated earlier.

-However, Webull likewise does not support fractional shares.
-This means that in order to purchase a share of a company, you must be able to afford the whole share.
+However, Webull does support fractional shares.
+This means that in order to purchase a share of a company, you no longer need to put up money for the whole share.

 See this article for how Webull compares to M1 Finance.